FiveTechSoft/wsserver/README.md

 2. Run wsserver.exe.
 It will display all messages that arrive to it. "loop" is shown on the screen.
 Press esc any time to end it.

-3. Open this HTML page from your browser: [click here](https://fivetechsoft.github.io//wsserver/client.html)
+3. Open this HTML page from your browser:

    https://fivetechsoft.github.io//wsserver/client.html